Different Drywall Types and Fire Safety

 by Dale Johnson on Jul 12, 2018

 The construction boom after the Second Great War increased the number of drywall installation projects.
 The relatively young gypsum product with the paper facing replaced plaster and lath due to its lower cost.
-Since then it only evolves.
 Most interior walls and ceilings are drywall.

 The typical drywall types

 Drywall is classified into several big categories.
 So when you turn to your drywall contractor expert, define your needs.
 Let's elaborate.
 The most common drywall type is wrapped with paper.
 Although gypsum contains water which slows down the spread of fire, the paper facings along with the painting is flammable.
 In an attempt to diminish drywall damage due to increased moisture and mold growth, the manufacturers produced improved types which are distinguished by their color.
 The green, blue and purple boards became the dominant solutions to wet environments, like bathrooms and kitchens.

 The concern with common drywall types is that although gypsum will decrease the spread of fire by 30 minutes, the flammable fascia will burn immediately and cause smoke.
 Now, paperless drywall has substituted paper with fiberglass and it will also slow fire from spreading fast but the best options are types x and type c drywall.

 Type X drywall

 This fire-resistant drywall is usually 5/8'' thick and increases fire rating from 30 minutes to 1 hour.
 The difference here is not just the extra thickness of the product but that the gypsum core consists of glass fibers that are noncombustible.

 Type C drywall